 Below are statistics and research to outline the effectiveness of tuition reimbursement programs

-- Worries over automation and student debt causes a huge demand for reimbursement programs, outranking paid/sick vacation leave and retirement benefits (Bright Horizons, 2019)
+- Worries over automation and student debt cause a huge demand for reimbursement programs, outranking paid/sick vacation leave, and retirement benefits.
+(Bright Horizons, 2019)

 The Cost of Tuition Reimbursment